 All first-time, first-year students will be enrolled in and must complete a first-year seminar.
 The first-year seminar will be a three-credit course with enrollment limited to 20 students and taught exclusively to first-year students in a seminar format.
-Any make-up of the First-year Seminar requirement must be successfully completed within the first 60 credits of study.
+Any make-up of the First-Year Seminar requirement must be successfully completed within the first 60 credits of study.
+First-Year Seminars:

-First-year Seminars:

-- Engage beginning Worcester State students and explore diverse topics that are more controversial or more narrowly focused than standard introductory courses. - Encourage students to apply the knowledge that they acquire to address specific problems and challenges within Worcester State, the community, and the world. - · Encourage students to be active, reflective learners. - Include assignments or activities that orient students to and require the use of the library, educational technology, standard methods of reference and citation, that address the issues of plagiarism and academic honesty, and that require writing and at least one additional competency, (for example oral presentation or quantitative analysis). - · Meet the criteria for one of the Liberal Arts and Sciences Curriculum content areas. - Encourage students to participate in student life and community activities that are part of the first-year experience.
+- Engage beginning college students and explore diverse topics that are more controversial or more narrowly focused than standard introductory courses. - Encourage students to apply the knowledge that they acquire to address specific problems and challenges within the University, the community, and the world. - · Encourage students to be active, reflective learners. - Include assignments or activities that orient students to and require the use of the library, educational technology, standard methods of reference and citation, that address the issues of plagiarism and academic honesty, and that require writing and at least one additional competency, (for example oral presentation or quantitative analysis). - Encourage students to participate in student life and community activities that are part of the first-year experience.